ohmp/james-project/src/adr/0026-removing-configured-additional-mailboxListeners.md

  - Audit of unbind decisions
  - Enables writing more complex business rules in the future

+The event sourcing system will have the following command:

+ - **RequireGroups** the groups that the **EventBus** is starting with.

+And the following events:

+ - **RequiredGroupAdded** a group is added to the required groups.
+ - **RequiredGroupRemoved** a group is removed from the required groups.

 Upon start the aggregate will be updated if needed and bindings will be adapted accordingly.

 Note that upon failure, registered groups will diverge from required groups.
 We will add a health check to diagnose